cyberoblivion/co-blog/_posts/2024-04-22-welcome-to-jekyll.markdown

 ---
 # Exploring Jekyll as the CyberOblivion Blog Platform

 Welcome to my Jekyll exploration journey!
-CyberOblivion runs on Jekyll, a powerful static site generator that has quickly become my go-to platform for building this tech blog.
+The CyberOblivion blog runs on Jekyll, a powerful static site generator that has quickly become my go-to platform for building this tech blog.
 I’m learning to harness its features to create a site that’s fast, flexible, and (dare I say) fun to work on.
 Here are some examples showing off Jekyll's built-in syntax highlighting and more.

 ## Why Jekyll?